Ancient7999/Study-Portal/README.md

+*Note: The following instructions are AI generated to host your own version, to use the already hosted version use the direct link: https://ancient7999.github.io/Study-Portal/ *

 # Study Portal

 Static practice hub for GitHub Pages.
 Question banks are JSON files in this repo and load with relative `fetch` (not the GitHub API).